Compute

 • An ECS has been created.
 The following uses a Linux ECS as an example.
 For details, see Purchasing an ECS in Getting Started with Elastic Cloud Server.

-• Download the InfluxDB client.
+• Download the x86 client or Arm client of InfluxDB.
 The following uses the Linux 64-bit client as an example.

 SSL Connection